cfpb/design-manual/data-visualization/color.md

 or a shade of the main color.

 <h4 id="categorical">Categorical</h4>
-Use categorical color schemes when you are visualizing groups of things.
+Use categorical color schemes when you're visualizing groups of things.
 These are discrete colors that do not imply an visual relationship between the sets of data.